yesjiyoung/2021_Google_ML_Bootcamp/Deep Learning Specialization/1st course/README.md

 3️⃣ **Gradient Descent**
 - Q : True or false.
 A convex function always has multiple local optima.
 - A : false

+4️⃣ **Derivatives**
+- Q : On a straight line, the function's derivative...
+- A : doesn't change